OvJafri/JAX-EP/README.md

 [2] Corrado, C. & Niederer, S. A. (2016). *A two-variable model robust to pacemaker behaviour for the dynamics of the cardiac action potential*. **Mathematical Biosciences, 281**, 46–54.

 [3] Plank, G., Loewe, A., Neic, A., Augustin, C., Huang, Y.-L., Gsell, M. A. F., Karabelas, E., Nothstein, M., Prassl, A. J., Sánchez, J. & others (2021). *The openCARP simulation environment for cardiac electrophysiology*. **Computer Methods and Programs in Biomedicine, 208**, 106223.

+[4] Sundnes, J., Lines, G. T., Cai, X., Nielsen, B. F., Mardal, K.-A. & Tveito, A. (2007).
+Computing the Electrical Activity in the Heart.
+Springer, 1.